 Innovation in Materials Characterization Award, Materials Research Society 2018; citation: For developing transformative methods for characterizing the thermal transport properties of materials and their interfaces using time-domain thermoreflectance (TDTR) and related approaches.

-Yeram S. Touloukian Award, ASME 2015; citation: For sustained, pioneering contributions to heat conduction metrology including the 3-omega and optical pump-probe methods, which are pervasive in laboratories worldwide; and for landmark contributions on the minimum and ultralow thermal conductivity of solids.
+Yeram S. Touloukian Award, American Society of Mechanical Engineers 2015; citation: For sustained, pioneering contributions to heat conduction metrology including the 3-omega and optical pump-probe methods, which are pervasive in laboratories worldwide; and for landmark contributions on the minimum and ultralow thermal conductivity of solids.

 Fellow of the Materials Research Society, 2012; citation: For the pioneering development of measurement techniques and scientific understanding of thermal transport in materials at nanometer length scales.

 Elected to the cycle of vice-chair, program-chair, chair of the Division of Materials Physics, American Physical Society, 2011-2014.

 Editorial Board of Applied Physics Letters and Journal of Applied Physics, 2010-2014.

 Donald Biggar Willett Professor of Engineering, U. Illinois, College of Engineering, 2005 to present.

 Fellow of the American Physical Society, 2005; citation: For original and influential contributions to the physics of heat conduction in materials and the evolution of surface morphology during crystal growth and etching.